LeonSering/leonsering/content/travelling/dolomites_2019/index.md

       title: Dolomites 2019
       subtitle: August 26 to August 30
       text: |-
-        <p align="justify">Embarking on a 4-day hiking adventure in the Sexten Dolomites, my girlfriend and I traversed the
-        Elferscharte, a breathtaking high route, to reach the Zsigmondyhütte.
-Continuing our journey, we circled the iconic Three Sisters and concluded the trek with a thrilling hike to the beautiful Misurina Lake.</p>
+        Embarking on a 4-day hiking adventure in the Sexten Dolomites, my girlfriend and I traversed the Elferscharte, a breathtaking high route, to reach the Zsigmondyhütte.
+Continuing our journey, we circled the iconic Three Sisters and concluded the trek with a thrilling hike to the beautiful Misurina Lake.
         {{< gallery album="dolomites_2019" >}}
     design:
       columns: '1'